Definition:

 ICreditCard cardDetails = null;

-//Based of the CreditCard Type we are creating the
+//Based of the CreditCard Type we are

-//appropriate type instance using if else condition
+//appropriate type instance using if else

 if (cardType == "MoneyBack")